joshua-liew/portfolio.blogs-markdown/01_introduction.md

 __*how should I act/work when there is no one watching, and where there isn't anything to be gained?*__
 Can I pay attention to the most minute details, producing high-quality work regardless of whether I would be seen or evaluated?
 Will I stick to my principles when presented with justly/legally-earned but dishonest gain?
-Could I seek the good, true, and beautiful as an end in themselves, even when there is nothing be gained from that?
+Could I seek the good, true, and beautiful as an end in themselves, even when there is nothing to be gained through them?

 A person capable of embodying the answer to those questions, is a person of integrity.
 I hope that I can be such a person, whole and complete.